cecileRx/cecileRx.github.io/_posts/2020-08-25-customize-devise-message.markdown

 ### Where is the controller responsible for registration actions?

  When a user provides a correct email, password and username, a new user is registered.
-Under the hood, the Registrations Controller is hit, and specifically its create method that holds the logic for registration.
+Under the hood, the **Registrations Controller** is hit, and specifically its create method that holds the logic for registration.
 If the process is successful, the controller will ask the associated view to display a welcome message.
 I need to access this controller to modify the create method in the way I want.
-Right, but by default, Devise's controllers are hidden as well.
+Right, but by default, Devise controllers are hidden as well.
 Not a problem, there is also a simple **generator to create customizable controllers**:
 ```
 $ rails generate devise:controllers users
 ```
-I specify the users as the scope, in order to keep the devise controllers separated from the others.
-The controllers associated with authentification will be in a users folder, inside the controllers folder of my app.
+I specify the users as the scope, in order to keep the Devise controllers separated from the others.
+The controllers associated with authentication will be in a users folder, inside the controllers folder of my app.

 ### How do I modify the Registrations Controller?